mosmn/Notes/sections/theo/sep/re.md

 3. Condition

 For example:

-> A user shall be able to search the appointments lists for all clinics.
+- A user shall be able to search the appointments lists for all clinics.
-Role: A user
+    - Role: A user
-Verb: Shall be able to search
+    - Verb: Shall be able to search
-Condition: The appointments lists for all clinics
+    - Condition: The appointments lists for all clinics

+- The system shall generate each day, for each clinic, a list of patients who are expected to attend appointments that day.
+    - Role: The system
+    - Verb: Shall generate
+    - Condition: Each day, for each clinic, a list of patients who are expected to attend appointments that day.

+- Each staff member using the system shall be uniquely identified by his or her 8-digit employee number.
+    - Role: Each staff member using the system
+    - Verb: Shall be uniquely identified
+    - Condition: By his or her 8-digit employee number.

 ## Non-functional requirements

 - These define system properties and constraints e.g.reliability, response time and storage requirements.